kartheek2159/StartCom/README.txt

 >>Users can also chat with each other through chat interface.

+>>A user can post about their idea regarding startup or any kind of project

+>>They can delete and share posts within the timeline.

 >>Users can form pages, groups and also there can post something on their account.

+>>Each can see the posts of their friends in their timeline

 >>We can manipulate things which are created within the site using admin page.